anzbert/beat_pads/README.md

 - Built-In support for the popular finger drumming courses from XpressPads.com
 - And more...

+## Feedback and Contributions

+Anyone is most welcome to contribute, report an issue or start a discussion in this repository.
+Thanks!

+## Known issues to be fixed

+- Screen Rotation in the menu should be unlocked, but gets sometimes stuck

 ## Licence

 Licenced under GPL3.
 The code in this project is freely usable in any other open source project.
 Enjoy 👍

-## Feedback and Contributions

-Anyone is most welcome to contribute, report an issue or start a discussion in this repository.
-Thanks!